chipsalliance/firrtl/spec/spec.md

 ### Analog Type

-The analog type specifies that a wire or port can be attached to multiple drivers. `Analog` cannot be used as the type of a node or register, nor can it be used as the datatype of a memory.
-In this respect, it is similar to how `inout` ports are used in Verilog, and FIRRTL analog signals are often used to interface with external Verilog or VHDL IP.
+The analog type specifies that a wire or port can be attached to multiple drivers. `Analog`{.firrtl} cannot be used as the type of a node or register, nor can it be used as the datatype of a memory.
+In this respect, it is similar to how `inout`{.firrtl} ports are used in Verilog, and FIRRTL analog signals are often used to interface with external Verilog or VHDL IP.

 In contrast with all other ground types, analog signals cannot appear on either side of a connection statement.
-Instead, analog signals are attached to each other with the commutative `attach` statement.
+Instead, analog signals are attached to each other with the commutative `attach`{.firrtl} statement.
 An analog signal may appear in any number of attach statements, and a legal circuit may also contain analog signals that are never attached.
 The only primitive operations that may be applied to analog signals are casts to other signal types.

-When an analog signal appears as a field of an aggregate type, the aggregate cannot appear in a standard connection statement; however, the partial connection statement will `attach` corresponding analog fields of its operands according to the partial connection algorithm described in Section [5.2.1](#partial_connection_algorithm).
+When an analog signal appears as a field of an aggregate type, the aggregate cannot appear in a standard connection statement; however, the partial connection statement will `attach`{.firrtl} corresponding analog fields of its operands according to the partial connection algorithm described in Section [5.2.1](#partial_connection_algorithm).

 As with integer types, an analog type can represent a multi-bit signal.
 When